 Italian food is so much more than pizza and pasta, and there’s nowhere that proves just how complex Italy’s cuisine can be than Ai Fiori.
 Open for breakfast, lunch, and dinner, making it ideal for theater-goers catching either matinees or evening shows, Ai Fiori’s menu boasts everything from an Ossetra caviar appetizer to entrees like duck ravioli topped with a cherry gastrique and foie gras butter and poached swordfish with artichokes, pesto, and prosciutto.
 Follow your meal with tickets to Dear Evan Hansen, a coming-of-age musical about a teen whose act of kindness goes viral, thrusting him into a life of celebrity he’s hardly prepared for.

 No matter which of these celebrated shows you end up at or restaurants you dine in, New York’s top chefs and most influential performers are sure to make your night on the town one you won’t soon forget.

 Note: This is a guest post by Candice Schaffer; the views and opinion expressed are those of the author.
-Candice Schaffer works at Knightsbridge Park, a leading digital marketing firm for luxury real estate brands such as Manhattan View, 70 Vestry, and One Manhattan Square.
+Candice Schaffer works at Knightsbridge Park, a leading digital marketing firm for luxury real estate brands such as The Astor, The Bryant, The Chatsworth and 88 and 90 Lexington.